FiendishDrWu/metgen/README.md

 - Config file is automatically created on first run
 - API keys are stored encrypted
 - Units can be changed anytime
-- External airports.csv can be updated if needed

 ## License